Mulch maintenance tips

 Landscaping

 The answer to 'mulch maintenance tips' is to regularly maintain your mulch to keep your landscaping looking its best.
-This includes replenishing the mulch layer, removing weeds, and redistributing the mulch as needed.
-Proper mulch maintenance helps retain moisture, suppress weeds, and improve the overall appearance of your garden beds and landscaping.
+This involves replenishing the mulch layer, removing weeds, and redistributing the mulch as needed.
+Proper mulch maintenance helps retain moisture, suppress weeds, and insulate plant roots.

 Step-by-Step Guide